webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 ## Further Troubleshooting

-- A registry method to disable the old R3 is [documented here](https://gist.github.com/skusiak/83db2ba2fc1804b89151db01e97bbbec)
+- A registry method to delete the old R3 is [documented here](https://gist.github.com/skusiak/83db2ba2fc1804b89151db01e97bbbec)
+- If your expired chain keeps coming back, moved (or install) the expired `R3 issued by DST Root CA X3` into the Untrusted store using `certlm.msc` (Manage Computer Certificates).
 - Further information and troubleshooting steps are here: https://community.certifytheweb.com/t/upcoming-expiry-of-dst-root-ca-x3-and-r3-intermediate-for-lets-encrypt/1480

 :::tip Licensed Users can contact Certify The Web support